Gnomeek/advent_of_code_2025/README.md

 This repo is `uv` friendly so you can use `cd dayn; uv run main.py` and `cd dayn; uv run main.py test` for those solvers that requires dependencies other than stdlib. `uv run` won't pollute your python env and you don't have to create venv.

+Sometimes the test input may differ from part1 and part2 so it's essential to use `cd dayn; uv run main.py test pt2` or `cd dayn; python3 main.py test pt2` for part2 testing.

 The real input for each day is added in `.gitignore` on purpose.

 Enjoy coding.